Lacina Coulibaly Headshot

 Lecturer

-Lacina’s expertise extends to teaching and directing dance projects with students at esteemed institutions such as Barnard College, Sarah Lawrence College, ACES, Florida University, Brown University, New School, UCLA, and CDC la Termitière.
+His expertise extends to teaching and directing dance projects with students at Barnard College, Sarah Lawrence College, ACES, Florida University, Brown University, New School, UCLA, and CDC la Termitière.
+In addition to his artistic and pedagogical achievements, Lacina has developed Sigini, an innovative analytical approach to African dances, particularly West African dance, and a pedagogical approach for designing and sculpting movement.
+He is currently Associate Artistic Director at Yale Dance Lab, and Artistic Director of Hakili Sigi.

 Contact Info